 Introduction

-Marital rape has not yet been classified as an offense in India, being an adverse act; it is still unharmed by the law makers of our country because it being a part of customary practice.
+Rape is one of the most common crimes against women in India.
+While sanctions applicable to rape outside of marriage have been secured in India recently , law continues to victimize married women by not recognizing marital rape as a criminal offence.
 During the recent criminal law amendment ordinance, the official reason for not making any changes to this marital rape law was that it would weaken the institution of marriage.
 Women’s rights activists have unanimously condemned the reason stated above by criticizing the government for ignoring the right of a woman to have complete control over her body and decisions even after marriage in the name of preserving traditional moral standards.
-It clearly highlights the conservative nature of the society and the judiciary regarding sexual intercourse while concentrating on the position of marital rape and its recognition as an offence by the system and the attitude of the society and the judiciary towards Marital Rape.

-What is Marital Rape?
+Thus, it is no wrong to state that the categorisation of marital rape as a criminal offense is being viewed as a threat to the traditional view of marriage and a husband's sacramental superiority over his wifeWhat is Marital Rape?

 Marital Rape refers to unwanted intercourse by a man with his wife obtained by force, threat of force, or physical violence, or when she is unable to give consent.
 Marital rape could be by the use of force only, a battering rape or a sadistic/obsessive rape.
 It is a non-consensual act of violent perversion by a husband against the wife where she is physically and sexually abused.

-Section 375 of Indian Penal Code, 1860 in India which has been under amended in the year 2013 defines the rape and also prescribes its punishment whereas the Exception to S. 375 states: “Sexual intercourse by a man with his own wife, the wife not being under fifteen years of age, is not rape.”
-This Section clearly creates two classes of persons: married women and unmarried women.
+Section 375 of Indian Penal Code, 1860 in India which has been under amended in the year 2013 defines rape and also prescribes its punishment whereas the Exception to S. 375 states: “Sexual intercourse by a man with his own wife, the wife not being under fifteen years of age, is not rape.”
+This section clearly creates two categories of persons: married women and unmarried women.
 It denies the protection of rape laws to the former, thus it prima facie violates Article 14 of the Indian Constitution.

-In today’s Indian society, the idea that a woman (wife) has to have sex with her husband irrespective of her will, consent, health, etc, is absolutely acceptable.
+In today’s world, the idea that a woman (wife) has to have sex with her husband irrespective of her will, consent, health, etc, is absolutely acceptable.
 Although, there are many legislations and enactments passed in India in regard to violence against woman in her own house like laws against dowry, cruelty, domestic violence and female infanticide.
 But when it comes to marital rape, the laws are silent.

-The exemption can be traced to statements by Sir Mathew Hale, Chief Justice in England, during the 1600s.The Gender Socialization process has identified certain gender roles for the Indian society to follow.
+.
+What caused the crises is the widely accepted norm of behaviour for men and women across the world and this is perpetuated by a highly gendered process of socialization which begins almost from birth- when we choose the colour blue for boy and pink for a girl. .
 A wife’s role has traditionally been understood as that of a homemaker.
-Sex has been treated as obligatory in a marriage and also taboo.
-At least the discussion openly of it, hence, the awareness remains dismal.
-Economic independence, for many Indian women is still is an undeniably important factor for being heard and respected.
-With the women being taught how to become “good wives”, to quietly serve and oblige with the norms, forces her to accept whatever comes in her way, even rape.
+Sex has been treated as obligatory in a marriage and taboo outside it...
+It is essential that the interests of women need to be progressed in the matter of marital rape.

 International Standard

 According to UN Women’s 2011 Progress of the World’s Women: In Pursuit of Justice report, marital rape is a criminal offence in about 52 countries, including the United States, the United Kingdom, Canada, France, Mauritius, Thailand and neighbouring Bhutan.
-The report said 127 countries did not explicitly criminalise rape within marriage.
+The report said 127 countries do not explicitly criminalise rape within marriage.

 MARITAL RAPE AND LAWS IN INDIA